ShapeOfMatter/The-Direct-Monetization-Network/survey-results-01.markdown

 ## How well do people like the subscription model?

-Monthly subscriptions seem less popular among consumers than among publishers.
+Monthly subscriptions seem less popular among consumers than they are among publishers.
 Several of our questions related to subscriptions people actually have.
 ![Screenshot: With how many different websites do you have a paid subscription in order to access that site's content?]({{ "/assets/survey_01/question_02.png" | absolute_url }} "question 02")
 ![Screenshot: About how much do you spend on such subscriptions each month?]({{ "/assets/survey_01/question_03.png" | absolute_url }} "question 03")